data61/landshark/README.md

 4. The projection of the targets is the same as that of the geotiffs
 4. All target points are inside the bounding box of the geotiffs
-5. The covariate images are also those used for prediction (i.e, the prediction image will come out with the same resultion and bounding box as the covariate images)
+5. The covariate images are also those used for prediction (i.e, the prediction image will come out with the same resolution and bounding box as the covariate images)
 6. Geotiffs may have multiple bands, and different geotiffs may have different datatypes (eg uint8, float32), but within a single geotiff all bands must